andrewzhyee/personalsite/content/authors/admin/_index.md

 bio: I am Assistant Professor at the Humanities, Arts, and Social Sciences department in the Singapore University of Technology Design.
 My primary research interest involve children and youth's digital media use, parent-child communication, and health communication.

 interests:
-- Media and youth well-being
+- Digital media and human development
 - Parent-child communication
 - Health communication